 True to its name, this puts off a vapor instead of a smoke.
 Where smoke can be irritating for our lungs, vapor is much gentler.
-This has allowed people with lung irritation issues, like asthma, a way to consumer cannabis flower!
+This has allowed people with lung irritation issues, like asthma, a better way to consume cannabis!

 Often chosen for their discretion:

-Cartridges are a great way to take your medication on the go without calling attention to it.
-People love to carry them because of the lack of noticeable smoke or odor.
+Cartridges are a great way to take your cannabis on the go without calling attention to it.
+People love to carry them because of the lack of noticeable smoke odor.

 They have a higher THC/CBD content: